 Frigga’s tears fell onto the mistletoe and turned into white berries.
 She decreed that it should never cause harm again but should promote love and peace instead.
 From then on, anyone standing under mistletoe would get a kiss.
 Even mortal enemies meeting under the mistletoe by accident had to put their weapons aside and exchange a kiss of peace, declaring a truce for the day.

 Known as “the healing plant,” the ancient Celts also used mistletoe as a big part of their winter solstice celebrations.
-The plant contains progesterone, the female sex hormone, and perhaps this is another why it became associated with kissing.
+The plant contains progesterone, the female sex hormone, and perhaps this is another reason why it became associated with kissing.

 Balls of Mistletoe